-- EB-5 Regional Center affording benefit for foreign investment
+- Pending EB-5 Regional Center affording benefit for foreign investment

 - Offering access to workforce of over 100,000 armed with the skills for today’s business demands with strengths in manufacturing, logistics, life sciences, bio-fuels, food processing, call center/back office, data centers and agriculture

-- CNBC ranked Missouri’s business costs 5th lowest of any State in 2010 with Randolph, Chariton, Cooper and Monroe Counties being among the lowest cost Counties in the State
+- Missouri is consistently ranked among the lowest business costs of any state by National Business Advocacy Organizations with Randolph, Cooper, Monroe and Howard Counties being among the lowest cost Counties in the State

 - Hundreds of acres of developable industrial land including shovel ready sites Certified by the Missouri Department of Economic Development